EDI vs. API: Debunking the Myth that API Is Replacing EDI

 EDI is standardized across different industries for a reason — it effectively transmits data between suppliers, third-party logistics providers, carriers, and other partners.
 An EDI solution replaces communication methods like email and faxes with electronic document exchange to increase operational efficiency and improve relationships between business partners.

-- One-to-one transmission: While an EDI systems can operate across many trading partners, each transaction only communicates between two enterprises.
+• One-to-one transmission: While an EDI system can operate across many trading partners, each transaction only communicates between two enterprises.
 A new EDI connection, or “map” must be created for each transaction type and each trading partner.

-- Flexibility: APIs are adaptable and anticipate new supply chain processes and management technology.
-Companies can integrate APIs with emerging solutions to continually improve processes.
+• Flexibility: APIs are adaptable and anticipate new supply chain processes and management technology.
+Companies can integrate APIs with ERP systems, warehouse management systems, transportation management systems, and other core supply chain platforms to streamline operations and enable more responsive, data-driven decision-making.

 EDI and API technologies have their own benefits and potential challenges.
 EDI will likely remain an essential tool in business communications, though the flexibility and speed of API data transmission is a valuable benefit.
 Some companies may wonder if they can capitalize on the advantages of both systems.
 Fortunately, when you’re considering API vs. EDI technology, the answer can be both.